 - Implement City Winter Operations Plan including staff training for source water protection areas and smart on use of salt. - Provide operational support to the Infrastructure Planning Group in reviewing transportation infrastructure that receives winter maintenance services to better identify users of the system (e.g. vehicles, bicycles, e-bikes, pedestrians, etc.).
-This occurs at a minimum every five years and incorporate user data and winter maintenance considerations into the Transportation Master Plan. - Winter maintenance walkway enhancements for pedestrian travel. - Continued plans for active transportation winter maintenance. - Perform an annual review of transportation infrastructure that receives winter maintenance services, specifically priority plow (and salt/sand) routes to identify opportunities for improvement and propose changes in service.
-This includes all road segment planning classification (Arterial, Collector, and Local), MMS class, gradient, zoning, proximity to points of interest (schools, vulnerable sector community, churches, and community buildings) and environmental vulnerability of the surrounding area. - Additions made to salt routes - King St. (Reid to Reid) and Hollyholme Farm Road (Mapleview W to King) were converted from secondary to priority due to increased development occupancy. - track the volume of anti-icing/de-icing materials used for parking lots, Barrie Environmental Center, and Parks using loader scale (effective November 2020). - Provide public education regarding salt application best management practices and the City's winter maintenance program through the City's website, promotional materials, the local newspaper, informational pamphlets, ads through City run social media outlets, etc.
+This occurs at a minimum every five years and incorporate user data and winter maintenance considerations into the Transportation Master Plan.

-- Participate in the Ontario Road Maintenance Group to keep current on industry practices.
-Share and learn from the established group about the innovated winter operations practices and applied materials to reduce negative environmental impacts. - Review Road Patrol routes to ensure a representative sample of roads is patrolled. - Plowing is used as the primary technique to clear roads, reducing the amount of de-icing material applied to surfaces. - Three combination units were added to the fleet and began operation in November 2021. - Through Attrition, tandem axle salt/sand trucks will be replaced with combination units. - Winter route review.
-Three additional priority routes will come online for November 2022 and 3 additional secondary routes will come online November 2023.
-Shortened routes will decrease time required to plow streets and reduce salt usage. - Priority routing system under review.
-Implementing 2-stage LOS of priority routes underway.
-Identified in 2021; work occurring in 2022, and routes will be ready by November 2022. - Current and future City operations facilities are designed and constructed in accordance with the Transportation Association of Canada's Best Practices related to the effective management of road salt. - Redevelopment planning of 165 Ferndale North was ongoing through 2021.
+- Winter maintenance walkway enhancements for pedestrian travel. - Continued plans for active transportation winter maintenance. - Perform an annual review of transportation infrastructure that receives winter maintenance services, specifically priority plow (and salt/sand) routes to identify opportunities for improvement and propose changes in service.
+This includes all road segment planning classification (Arterial, Collector, and Local), MMS class, gradient, zoning, proximity to points of interest (schools, vulnerable sector community, churches, and community buildings) and environmental vulnerability of the surrounding area. - Additions made to salt routes - King St. (Reid to Reid) and Hollyholme Farm Road (Mapleview W to King) were converted from residential to secondary due to increased development occupancy. - Track the volume of anti-icing/de-icing materials used for parking lots, Barrie Environmental Center, and Parks using loader scale (effective November 2020). - Provide public education regarding salt application best management practices and the City's winter maintenance program through the City's website, promotional materials, the local newspaper, informational pamphlets, ads through City run social media outlets, etc. - Participate in the Ontario Road Maintenance Group to keep current on industry practices.
+Share and learn from the established group about the innovated winter operations practices and applied materials to reduce negative environmental impacts. - Review Road Patrol routes to ensure a representative sample of roads is patrolled. - Plowing is used as the primary technique to clear roads, reducing the amount of de-icing material applied to surfaces.
+At end of life, tandem axle salt/sand trucks will be replaced with combination units. - Current and future City operations facilities are designed and constructed in accordance with the Transportation Association of Canada's Best Practices related to the effective management of road salt. - Redevelopment planning of 165 Ferndale North continues to move forward.
 This includes a new salt storage building.